yogihybo/EX-T3-WiFi/README.md

 A powerful, touch-enabled WiFi throttle for DCC-EX Command Stations, built natively on **LVGL** for the ESP32 Cheap Yellow Display (CYD).

 ## Overview
 EX-T3-WiFi port that transforms an ESP32-2432S028R into a handheld model railway controller.
 It communicates asynchronously via WiFi directly to a DCC-EX Command Station.

-The firmware has been architected using **FreeRTOS** and **LVGL 9** to provide a fluid, flicker-free, and thread-safe user experience.
+The firmware uses **FreeRTOS** and **LVGL 9** to provide a robust and clean UI

 ## Hardware Requirements
 - **ESP32-2432S028R** (Also known as the CYD / Cheap Yellow Display)